annepizzi/Project2/README.md

 -IRS Tax Returns: Zip code, State, City, Population Density, Population
 2) Rename columns and drop duplicates and drop index

 # Create SQL Database
 1) Create new database in SQL
+2) Create tables for Population Density and for IRS Tax Returns

 # Connect Database
+1) Connected SQL Database to python by creating a string for
+2)
-Population and population density data per zip code from: https://simplemaps.com/data/us-zips.
+3) Population and population density data per zip code from: https://simplemaps.com/data/us-zips.
-Data located in 'Resources/uszips.csv'.
+4) Data located in 'Resources/uszips.csv'.

 - Drop any null values from the datasets